-Romance of Symbolism, S. Heath, p.
-37. Aryan Sun Myths, anon., pp. 62, 65, 71, 84.
+1 Romance of Symbolism, S. Heath, p.
+37. 2 Aryan Sun Myths, anon., pp. 62, 65, 71, 84.

-MERODACH was regarded as a solar deity, as the mediator between gods and men, and as the God who raised the dead to life.
-He corresponds in his attributes and symbols to the Persian MITHRA, and MITHRA was identified with the Greek DIONYSOS.
-DIONYSOS, like the Egyptian OSIRIS, was
+MERODACH was regarded as a solar deity, as the mediator between gods and men, and as the God who raised the dead to life.3 He corresponds in his attributes and symbols to the Persian MITHRA, and MITHRA was identified with the Greek DIONYSOS.4 DIONYSOS, like the Egyptian OSIRIS, was

 "the twice-born" god of regeneration.
-He is found portrayed as the Sun god seated on a star-spangled globe.
-His beauty is compared to that of APOLLO, and, like him, he is represented as possessing eternal youth.
+He is found portrayed as the Sun god seated on a star-spangled globe.5 His beauty is compared to that of APOLLO, and, like him, he is represented as possessing eternal youth.
 He is fabled to have marched at the head of an army of men and women inspired by divine fury, and to have achieved his bloodless conquests by teaching mankind the use of the vine, the cultivation of the earth and the making of honey.

-The Ox or Bull, which was the symbol of Osiris, of MERODACH, and of MITHRA, was also regarded as an incarnation of the generative power of DIONYSOS, and the eating of an ox was part of the cult of Dionysos.
+The Ox or Bull, which was the symbol of Osiris, of MERODACH, and of MITHRA, was also regarded as an

-- The Gnostics, King, pp. 254, 259.
+1 The Gnostics, King, pp. 254, 259.

-- Babylonian and Assyrian Religion, T. G. Pinches, p.
+- 2 Babylonian and Assyrian Religion, T. G. Pinches, p.
 102.

-- Chambers's Encyclopædia, i.
+- 3 Chambers's Encyclopædia, i.
 518.

-- The Gnostics, King, p.
+- 4 The Gnostics, King, p.
 116.

-- Lemprière, art.
+5 Lemprière, art.
 "Bacchus."